Wildcat (Felis silvestris)

 The wildcat is very easy to crossbreed with the domestic cat.
 It means that probably all European wildcats are crossbreeds of wildcats and domestic cats.

 Despite appearances, the wildcat doesn’t like to live in deep forests.
 It feels the safest at the edge of a deciduous or mixed forest, hiding among trees.
-However, it hunts in open space, such as meadows, glades, river and brook valleys.
+However, it hunts in open space, such as meadows, glades, rivers and brook valleys.

 The wildcat has beautiful, silky, and dense fur.
 In comparison to the domestic cat, the fur of the wildcat is a bit longer and darker.
 It can be mottled grey, yellowish-grey, dark grey.
 Stripes that are present on the sides of the body, the tail, and legs are the characteristic feature of the wildcat.

 The characteristic dark stripe going along the back up to the tail is another feature that distinguishes the wildcat, however, the stripes on the tail do not connect with the back stripe, which differentiates the wildcat from the domestic cat in some sense.
-The stomach is much lighter than the rest of fur.
+The stomach is much lighter than the rest of the fur.
 The wildcat has a pretty, fluffy, quite short tail, with a dark tip and rings.
 The tail is distinctly thicker at the tip.

 The wildcat has a wide head, short, rounded ears, and a mahogany-colored nose (reddish-brown) that is surrounded by white whiskers.
 Legs – although short – are thick and strong, equipped with retractable claws.